Back to project

 The philosophy: a delivered site must live without its creator

-Most web projects fail after launch, not because of a technical problem, but because the team in charge doesn't know how to maintain the site.
-For Groupe Potel et Chabot, autonomy wasn't a bonus — it was an absolute requirement.
+Most web projects fail after launch — not because of a technical issue, but because the team in charge doesn't know how to maintain the site.
+For Groupe Potel et Chabot, autonomy wasn't a bonus.
+It was a non-negotiable requirement.

 Deliverable 1: Custom PDF Guide